Shiqan/FortniteReplayDecompressor/README.md

 Special thanks to [ApertureC](https://github.com/ApertureC/) for the collaboration to figure out the UE4 network packets.

+Special thanks to [AlpaGit](https://github.com/AlpaGit) for seeing the bits I did not see.

+Special thanks to [SL-x-TnT](https://github.com/SL-x-TnT) for his amazing work on the NetFieldParser (among other things).

 ## License
 Licensed under the [MIT License](LICENSE).